John T. Warfield House

-Located North Laurel, Maryland in Maryland, United States.

-The John T. Warfield house is a historic house in North Laurel.
+The John T. Warfield House is a historic house in North Laurel in the U.S. state of Maryland.
 The site is currently owned by the Maryland Milk Producers Association.

 John T. Warfield was a civil war draftee from Howard County.
-He married Rachel Virginia Dorsey, living at the 188-acre estate until 1899.
+He married Rachel Virginia Dorsey in 1862, and with their sons Lee Clagett and Seth lived at the 188 acre estate until 1899.

 The house is a one-story three-bay-wide wood building on a stone foundation built in 1885 for John T. Warfield.